Generalized Pain Disorders Will Change Your Life

 Carolinas Pain Center brings to bear multidisciplinary techniques and approaches to patients suffering from these painful disorders.
 Make an appointment today to begin the journey toward pain management with pain specialists from Charlotte, NC and Huntersville, NC.

-Common Causes of Generalized Pain Disorders
+Common Types of Generalized Pain Disorders

-Fibromyalgia is a long-term chronic condition involving pain in many areas of the body, including muscles, joints, and soft tissue, but also involves generalized fatigue which can lead to headaches, anxiety, sexual dysfunction, and depression.
+Firstly, Fibromyalgia is a long-term chronic condition involving pain in many areas of the body, including muscles, joints, and soft tissue, but also involves generalized fatigue which can lead to headaches, anxiety, sexual dysfunction, and depression.
 It is not uncommon for patients with Fibromyalgia to exhibit signs of other associated syndromes such as Irritable Bowel Syndrome (IBS) or Temporomandibular Joint Disorder.

 Myofacial Pain Syndrome

-Myofascial Pain Syndrome (or chronic myofascial pain) refers to localized and referred pain at and from trigger points.
+Secondly, Myofascial Pain Syndrome (or chronic myofascial pain) refers to localized and referred pain at and from trigger points.
 These points are most often found in the neck, head, extremities and lower back, but can be found anywhere a muscle or fascia is located.
 Trauma from injuries like whiplash as well as post-surgical trauma can lead to this syndrome if the muscle dysfunction is not treated and becomes chronic.

 Reflex Sympathetic Dystrophy/Complex Regional Pain Syndrome